rdsea/odop/odop/README.md

     - checkpointing specification
         - is interruptable: bool = False
             - Whether the task can be interrupted and resumed
+        - what to do in case of failure

 ### Time_unit